 A. ECF.
-In accordance with Local Civil Rule 1.4 and the Electronic Case Filing ("ECF") Rules and Instructions, counsel are required to register as ECF filers and to enter a notice of appearance in the case promptly on or before the attorney's first appearance in court or filing in the case.
-Counsel who file(s) a case-initiating document, such as a complaint, petition, or notice of removal, need not file a separate notice of appearance.
+In accordance with Local Civil Rule 1.4 and the Electronic Case Filing ("ECF") Rules and Instructions, counsel are required to register as ECF filers and to enter a notice of appearance in the case promptly.
 Instructions are available on the Court website, at https://nysd.uscourts.gov/electronic-case-filing.
 Counsel are responsible for updating their contact information on ECF as needed, and counsel remain responsible for checking the docket sheet regularly, regardless of whether they receive an ECF notification of case activity.